 For more information on the fees charged on Reverse Mortgages, consult the Reverse Mortgage rates and fees article.

-Most Reverse Mortgage borrowers appreciate that you don’t have to make monthly payments and that all interest and fees are financed into the loan.
+Most Reverse Mortgage borrowers appreciate that you don’t have to make monthly mortgage payments and that all interest and fees are financed into the loan.
 These features can be seen as Reverse Mortgage disadvantages, but they are also huge advantages for those who want to stay in their home and improve their immediate finances.

 The basics of Reverse Mortgages can seem so foreign to people that it has actually taken many financial advisors and personal finance gurus some time to understand the product.
 Many experts shunned the product early on thinking that it was a bad deal for seniors – but as they have learned about the details of Reverse Mortgages, experts are now embracing it as a valuable financial planning tool.